-The Wisconsin Manufacturing Extension Partnership works with manufacturers every day to help them accelerate their business growth and sustain success into the future.
-We help companies analyze new and existing technology to develop a framework for secure business operations.
+The WMEP works with manufacturers every day to help companies analyze new and existing technology to develop a framework for SECURE business operations.

 All Department of Defense (DoD) contractors must meet the Defense Federal Acquisition Regulation Supplement (DFARS) minimum cybersecurity standards or risk losing federal contracts.
 If you’re like many businesses, you may not know what is expected or even how to get started.
 Not to worry.
 The WMEP has assembled a team of cybersecurity experts to determine if you are compliant with the requirements described in NIST Special Publication 800-171.

 YOUR BEST DEFENSE STARTS WITH THE WISCONSIN MANUFACTURING EXTENSION PARTNERSHIP